Barca end the year on a high as Real lose

 "In the brief chat I had with the players I told them they can go home sad at losing but in the knowledge that they did their job to the best of their ability."

-Barca have 49 points from 17 matches, a record for this stage of a La Liga campaign, and the only match they failed to win was a 2-2 draw at home to Real in October.
+Barca have 49 points from 17 matches, a record for this stage of a La Liga campaign, and the only points they have dropped were in a 2-2 draw at home to Real in October.

 Atletico, resurgent under Argentine coach Diego Simeone, have 40, with Real on 33 and Malaga, who are coached by Mourinho's predecessor at Real, Manuel Pellegrini, on 31.